Love equation

 "If one day

-Once, after many (more than usual) months trying to find an answer to a problem, completely stuck, I heard from my advisor at a group meeting with all his doctoral students:
+One day, after many (more than usual) months trying to find an answer to a problem, completely stuck, I heard from my advisor at a group meeting with all the doctoral students:

 "Nobody here has good results!
 That depresses me!" (shouting, with a very red face).

-Little did he know that depression hung over all those who didn't have good results.
+Little did he know that depression hung over all of us.

-One day in a class for doctoral students, after seeing the same slide presented in a slightly different version by another professor for the 4,472nd time, I had a click.
+One day in a class for doctoral students, after seeing the same slide presented in a slightly different version by another professor, I had a click.
 It was a click that made me understand how to change that story of getting stuck.
 Or at least how to try.

 The slide: